 Our opinion is that the collegiate system is the heart and soul of Durham – and without JCR membership, your time here will be severely limited.
 Becoming a member of the JCR is not like buying a service: we are a community that you can become an active part of, where you can express your views and realise your potential both within college and throughout the wider university.
 We realise that £60 per year is a significant amount of money.
 It is however necessary to run the JCR’s activities – in fact, it would be

 insufficient if we did not get additional financial support from the university.
-If you require financial assistance, please contact us.
+If you require financial assistance, please contact us – help is available.
 We hope that you will opt into JCR membership.
 We again stress that the entirety of college life revolves around the JCR – the university’s most vibrant community.
 If you have any questions or issues you would like to raise, please feel free to contact us.